-The rates for parking meters in Parking Meter Area Number One shall be three dollars an hour as follows:
+The rates for parking meters in Parking Meter Area Number One shall be three dollars an hour. as follows:

-(a) A five-cent piece (nickel) shall allow a parking time period of one and one-half-minutes following the deposit of such coin, and such deposit of five cent pieces may be repeated for a like period of time until the maximum time of the parking meter has been expended; or
+- (a) A five cent piece (nickel) shall allow a parking time period of one and one half-minutes following the deposit of such coin, and such deposit of five cent pieces may be repeated for a like period of time until the maximum time of the parking meter has been expended; or

-(b) A ten-cent pie ece (dime) shall ali ow a parking tin ne period of three e minutes following g the deposit of suc h coin, and such deposit o f ten-cent pieces s may be repeated for a like period of time until the maximum time of t the parking meter h as been expended; or
+(b) - A ten-cent pie ece (dime) shall a llow a parking ti me period of three e minutes following the deposit of su ch coin, and such deposit o f ten cent piece: s may be repeated ! for a like period d of time until the maximum time of th he parking meter has been expended; or